Free Consultation

 • Personal, confidential attention to every case

-Your career, your finances, and your freedom are on the line — you need a defense team that will fight back with skill and experience.
+If your career, your finances, and your freedom are on the line, you need an Embezzlement lawyer who will fight back with skill and experience.

 Adam Feldman and Bret Royle, Criminal Defense Attorneys in Phoenix